splendiddata/login_hook/README.md

 ## Postgres versions
 The login_hook database extension works well in Postgres versions 12, 13, 14, 15 and 16.

-Postgres version 17 (beta1 currently) works as well **BUT** please start using the login event trigger instead.
+Postgres version 17 (beta3 currently) works as well **BUT** please start using the login event trigger instead.
 For an example see [https://www.postgresql.org/docs/17/event-trigger-database-login-example.html](https://www.postgresql.org/docs/17/event-trigger-database-login-example.html).
-When a login event trigger is defined in the database, then the login_hook.login() function will no longer be executed.
+To allow for a smooth migration to the Postgres native login even trigger: As soon as a login event trigger is defined in the database, the login_hook.login() function will no longer be executed.
+Later you can drop the login_hook extension and remove the login_hook.login() function.

 Maintenance of the login_hook will be discontinued in Postgres version 18.